Light Dark

 It’s advisable to start here as it’s easy to refine the design and make adjustments made by other team members.

-But it’s also fine if the team will use tools like Balsamiq.
+But it’s also fine if the team uses tools like Balsamiq.
 Once this step is done, let’s move to make prototypes of the insurance app more detailed.

 2. Create High-fidelity Prototypes